dylankrieg/Senior-Thesis-Cleaned/README.md

 Blocks are manipulated using a 3D printed gripper (MAGPIE) (https://github.com/correlllab/MAGPIE).
 The gripper has a palm-mounted Realsense D405 that is used for estimating block pose and generating a world model in PDDL.

+The system is modular, simple, and has potential for expansion and use in a variety of applications.

 # Dependencies: